Mayo Clinic Child and Family Advocacy Center

 - Physical or mental illness, such as depression or post-traumatic stress disorder (PTSD)

-- Family crisis or stress, including domestic violence and other marital conflicts, single parenting, or young children in the family, especially several children under age 5
+- Family crisis or stress, including domestic violence and other marital conflicts, or single parenting

 - A child in the family who is developmentally or physically disabled